 Carbonic anhydrase inhibitors are pharmaceutical substances that repress the action of carbonic anhydrase, which is an enzyme that plays a major role in regulating pH and fluid levels in the human body.
 Carbonic anhydrase inhibitors reduce the body’s uptake of bicarbonate ions and decrease salt absorption, which has the effect of lowering fluid levels in the body.

-Thus, carbonic anhydrase inhibitors (CAIs) are drugs that decrease pressure in the eye by reducing the amount of fluid produced by the eye itself.
+Thus, carbonic anhydrase inhibitors (CAIs) are drugs that decrease pressure in the eye by reducing the fluid production of the eye itself.

 These medications include the following: